 A 20-page booklet is now available containing the speeches at the conference of the Balfour Project in partnership with King’s College London (see below).
 The booklet also includes the Balfour Centenary Declaration, which has now been signed by 141 British public figures including 83 Members of the British Parliament.
 Copies are available from firstname.lastname@example.org.
 We are happy to supply up to 5 copies free of charge to help the growth in understanding of the challenges facing Israel and Palestine.
 Please send your address and the number you would like.
-We are a volunteer organisation, with meagre resources, and we need your support so please:
+We are a volunteer organisation, with meagre resources, and we need your support so please give a donation.

 Below is a 20 minute YouTube video of the highlights of this event.